joshdavies14/vsc-fp-theme/README.md

 Click on Settings in the bottom-right corner, then "Colour Theme".
 You should see "Functional Programming" as an option under "Dark Themes", along with the other 2 options "Functional Programming (Lighter)" and "Functional Programming (Darker)".

+## Improvements?

+Improvements and changes are more than welcome via a pull request.
+If you do create a PR, please do not change the version number in `package.json` as this is done during the extension build process.
+Thanks!

 ## Acknowledgements

 Logo taken from screenshot of CS141 Functional Programming material, credit to Michael Gale (https://github.com/mbg)